dymio/mayak/README.md

 Installation
 ------------

-1. Clone code of this project.
+1. Get copy of code of this project (without git history).

 2. Make sure that you have Ruby version installed, specified in `.ruby-version` and `Gemfile` files.